Codevate/virtual-list-blog-post/index.md

 ### Setting up the build process

-**Not sure if we really want this**

-Now that Grunt is installed we can start creating our basic build process to concat, transpile, and minify the JavaScript.
+Now that Grunt is and our dev dependencies are installed we can start creating our basic build process to concat, transpile, and minify the JavaScript.
 First we need a Gruntfile so that Grunt knows what plugins we want to use and also so that we can outline our build steps.

 ```
 'use strict';